CURRENT PROJECT

 Strengthening inclusive local governance and peacebuilding in Yemen

-The project supports mediation, local consultation, and dialogue in four Yemeni governorates and seeks to include local governance issues in the peace process.
+The project supports mediation, local consultation, and stabilisation efforts in three Yemeni governorates and seeks to include local governance issues in the peace process.

-The project supports mediation, local consultation, and dialogue in four Yemeni governorates and seeks to ensure that local concerns and questions of local governance are sufficiently taken into account in Yemeni and international policymaking and in peace negotiations.
+The project supports mediation, local consultation, and stabilisation efforts in three Yemeni governorates and seeks to ensure that local concerns and questions of local governance are sufficiently taken into account in Yemeni and international policymaking and in peace negotiations.

-The overall objective of the project is to support stabilisation in four selected governorates in Yemen: Hadramout, Dhamar, al-Mahra, and Amran.
+The overall objective of the project is to support stabilisation in a growing number of governorates in Yemen: Hadhramawt, Dhamar (Project Phase I), Al Mahra (Project Phase II) and Aden (Project Phase III).
 In each of these governorates, the project supports an inclusive consultative committee that complements the existing administrative set up and advises the governors on development and peacebuilding needs and priorities.
-In cooperation with GIZ, these committees also act as the steering committees for small project grants, implemented by district local authorities with support from GIZ.
+In cooperation with GIZ, these committees also act as the steering committees for small project grants, implemented by district authorities with support from GIZ.

-In addition, the project supports local peace initiatives in the four project governorates and facilitates discussions and the uptake of evidence at international and national levels to generate political support for an more effective and inclusive local governance in Yemen.
+In addition, the project supports local peace initiatives in the project governorates and facilitates discussions and the uptake of evidence at international and national levels to generate political support for a more effective and inclusive local governance in Yemen.

 Detailed timeframe